roaringjohn/CDDA-Mods/README.md

 # Current update status
 Check issues for details

-Recent updates to the experimentals broke a LOT of things, including cannibal recipes, 40mm grenades, some old flags, and some old ways of entering numbers.
-MOST of these have been fixed, but there are still some known issues that should be fixed soon.
+Recent updates to the experimentals broke a LOT of things.
+I've got it back to the point where you can load every single mod with a few errors but still load in regardless.
+The remaining errors should be fixed within the week.

 ZSFixed_Extended Buildings and Roadwarrior (madmax) are borked and will not load.
 Hopefully fixed soonish.